 A Brief Word About ICPC The ACM International Collegiate Programming Contest (ICPC) is a multitier, team-based, programming competition operating under the Association for Computing Machinery (ACM).
 The contest involves a global network of universities that advance teams to the World Finals.
 It is the oldest, largest, and most prestigious programming contest in the world.
 Link to ICPC introduction video for past year competitions: ICPC_News.

-- In the Spring Quarter 2022, weekly meetings will be every Thursday from 7pm to 9 pm PT at CSE basement B240.
+- In the Fall Quarter 2022, weekly meetings will be every Thursday from 6pm to 8 pm PT at CSE basement B260.